Nicole Wermers

 Nicole Wermers (born 1971) is a German artist, born in Emsdetten, and based in London.

 Education

 Wermers studied at the Academy of Fine Arts of Hamburg (Hochschule für bildende Künste Hamburg) from 1991 to 1997 and received an MFA from Central Saint Martins College of Art and Design, University of the Arts London in 1999.
 She has participated in residencies at Delfina Studio Trust in London (2004) and Camden Arts Centre in London (2005), and most recently received a fellowship at Villa Massimo, the German Academy in Rome (2012).

 Career

+In 2013, Wermers designed a series of double-ended teaspoons for the newly-renovated cafe at the Tate Britain.
+Several were reportedly stolen by diners and visitors.

 In 2015 Wermers was nominated for the Turner Prize in recognition of her exhibition Infrastruktur, originally shown at Herald St, London.
 Her installation Infrastruktur adopted the glossy aesthetics and materials of modernist design and high fashion, alluding to themes of lifestyle, class, consumption and control.
+She became a professor at the Academy of Fine Arts, Munich in 2017.

+A new relief by Wermers, depicting couples engaged in marathon dancing, was unveiled in Waterford, Ireland, in early 2025.

 Collections

 The artist's works can be found in the permanent collections of Tate in London, Hamburger Kunsthalle in Hamburg, Museum für Moderne Kunst in Frankfurt, Karl-Ernst Osthaus Museum in Hagen, and as part of the DGZ Bank Collection in Düsseldorf, among others.